7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 - Border Gateway Protocol (BGP) - Used to transfer data and information between different host gateways
 	- Typically use of a BGP is to advertise on-premises routes to Azure when you're connected to an Azure datacenter through Azure ExpressRoute

+Create a Route Table and a Custom Route - Prvate Subnets, IP forwarding
 ```powershell
 # Create a Route Table
 az network route-table create \